MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/inventory-how-setup-locations.md

 ---
 # <a name="set-up-locations"></a>Set Up Locations

-If you buy, store, or sell items at more than one place or warehouse, you must set up each location with a location card and define transfer routes. [!INCLUDE [prod_short](includes/prod_short.md)] uses locations to help keep track of stock in both simpler cases and the more complex warehouse processes.
+If you buy, store, or sell items at more than one place or warehouse, you must set up each location with a location card and define transfer routes. [!INCLUDE [prod_short](includes/prod_short.md)] uses locations to help keep track of inventory in both simpler cases and the more complex warehouse processes.

-You can then create document lines for a specific location, view availability by location, and transfer stock between locations.
-For more information, see [Manage Stock](inventory-manage-inventory.md).
+You can then create document lines for a specific location, view availability by location, and transfer inventory between locations.
+For more information, see [Manage Inventory](inventory-manage-inventory.md).
 <br><br>

 > [!Video https://www.microsoft.com/videoplayer/embed/RE4aQvq?rel=0]